 In the late sixties, the funds became available to develop the true summit of Gore.
 Some of the very best terrain at Gore Mountain was added under the Straightbrook and Summit Chairs.
 Hawkeye, Chatiemac, Headwaters, Lower Steilhang and Hullabaloo put true expert terrain onto the trail map.
 At that time there was only one way to get down to the base, without adding yet another lift.
 “Cloud” was born.

-Cloud is probably Gore’s most infamous flat trail.
+Cloud is probably Gore’s most infamous flat spot.
 But for years without funds for more expansion, it made skiing from the summit possible.

 You can’t deny that Cloud is still useful.
 When the end of a ski day is approaching and you want to maximize runs at the top, you can squeeze in one more by consenting to “Cloud Out.”
 It’s still the fastest way from the summit to the base.
 One thing is certain, Gore mountain wouldn’t be as connected as it is, without those flat trails — Cloud, the Pipeline, Hedges, Cedars and Tannery.